BYCakar/caravel_vscpu3x_board/README.md

-# Caravel Board
+# Caravel VSCPU3x Board

-This repo provides firmware examples, flash programming and diagnostic tools for testing Open MPW and chipIgnite projects using Caravel.
-It also provides schematics, layout and gerber files for PCB evaluation and breakout boards.

-## MPW-2 & MPW-3 Project Owners

-See the README for the the Nucleo automated test setup here -- https://bit.ly/3KPriWb

-## chipIgnite Projects (including Stanford)

-See the  README for testing projects here -- https://github.com/efabless/caravel_board/tree/main/firmware/chipignite#readme
+This repo is a customized version of Caravel Board repo that provides examples for VSCPU3x.

+Refer to [quickstart guide](vscpu3x_docs/Quickstart.md) for an example test environment.

 ## Firmware